 I know I've used this stamped fudge technique quite a lot in the last year, but it just works for so many special occasions.

-I hope I’ve convinced you that fudge+letter stamps=a million possibilities.
+I hope I've convinced you that fudge + letter stamps = so many possibilities.

 Fudgy Gold Stars (makes 9 chocolate fudge stars)